 Your work doesn’t require a set time or place.
-Piecing together care may be right for a work-at-home mom who can step in if necessary, or for someone getting her business off the ground.
+Piecing together 24 hour daycare may be right for a work-at-home mom who can step in if necessary, or for someone getting her business off the ground.
 But once you’re able to settle into a routine, it’ll benefit your children, your child-care provider—and your own peace of mind.

 *Name changed for privacy